Operator-norm resolvent asymptotic analysis of continuous media with high-contrast inclusions: Introduction

 An asymptotic analysis of the static (or ``equilibrium") version of the above problem, where $z=0$ and a forcing term is added to the right-hand side, has been carried out in \cite{AKKL}, in the context of isotropic elasticity (which additionally implies that two material parameters are present, the so-called Lam\'{e} coefficients).
-The authors of \cite{AKKL}, using the representation of solutions in terms of boundary layers, prove strong resolvent estimates for the convergence of the original problems to the resolvent version of the ``electrostatic" problem (\ref{electrostatic}) (albeit framed in the context of linearised elasticity), still with $z=0.$ We argue that the approach we present here allows one to improve such estimates in two respects: a) the new estimates are of the operator-norm resolvent type, implying, in particular, the control of the convergence of the associated spectra and the exponential groups; b) our estimates are uniform with respect to the ``contrast" parameter $a$ and are order-sharp, i.e. the rate of convergence in terms of $a\to 0$ cannot be improved further.
+The authors of \cite{AKKL}, using the representation of solutions in terms of boundary layers, prove ``strong'' resolvent convergence of the original problem to the resolvent version of the ``electrostatic" problem (\ref{electrostatic}) (albeit framed in the context of linearised elasticity), still with $z=0.$ In the work \cite{Panasenko} different methods were used to obtain the spectral convergence; however, neither the effective operator of the ``limiting'' medium nor the norm-resolvent convergence to it were discussed.
+We argue that the approach we present here allows one to improve such results in two respects: a) the new estimates are of the operator-norm resolvent type, implying, in particular, the control of the convergence of the associated spectra and the exponential groups; b) our estimates are uniform with respect to the ``contrast" parameter $a$ and are order-sharp, i.e. the rate of convergence in terms of $a\to 0$ cannot be improved further.

 We briefly outline the contents of the paper.
 In Section \ref{sec:triples-bvp}, we recall the main points of the abstract construction of \cite{Ryzh_spec} and introduce the key tools for our analysis.
 These include a representation for the resolvents of a class of boundary-value problems in terms of the $M$-operator.
-Using the derived general formulae, in Section \ref{sec:example} we study the asymptotic behaviour of the operators corresponding to transmission problems for two-component media with highly contrasting material propoerties, as described above.
-Our asymptotic estimates are of the operator-norm type, so in particular they imply the Hausdorff convergence of spectra of the original problems to that of the asymptotic approximation, which is discussed at the end of the paper.
+Using these general formulae, in Section \ref{sec:example} we study the asymptotic behaviour of the operators corresponding to transmission problems for two-component media with contrasting material properties, as described above.
+The asymptotic approximation of the spectra is discussed at the end of the paper, leading to the characterisation \eqref{electrostatic_spectrum}.